Create and Manage Tenants

 -

-KUBECONFIGenvironment variable set to the path of the PaletteAI hub clusterkubeconfigfile.export KUBECONFIG=<kubeconfig-location> -
+KUBECONFIGenvironment variable to the path of the PaletteAI hub clusterkubeconfigfile.export KUBECONFIG=<kubeconfig-location> -

-Cluster-admin permissions to manage cluster-scoped Tenant resources.
+Ensure you have cluster-admin permissions to manage cluster-scoped Tenant resources.

 Create Tenant